While performance reviews might not be everyone’s favorite process, we cannot ignore the value to be gained from them when approached properly.

 A properly conducted performance review can increase employee engagement and lead to an uptick in an employee's performance.
 But be aware the opposite impact can occur too!

-Drawing from my personal experience conducting performance reviews and helping organizations optimize theirs, I’ll share how to prepare for and how to conduct an effective performance review.
+Drawing from my personal experience conducting hundreds it not thousands of performance reviews, and helping organizations optimize theirs, I’ll share how to prepare for and how to conduct an effective performance review.

 How To Prepare For A Performance Review